mongodb/mongo-spark/doc/3-java-api.md

 ## Prerequisites

-Have MongoDB up and running and the Spark 1.6.x downloaded.
+Have MongoDB up and running and Spark 2.2.x downloaded.
 See the [introduction](0-introduction.md) for more information on getting started.

 ## The Java API Basics